Logo

 30.

-Katharine Ross subsequently appeared in the drama film Voyage of the Damned about a doomed ocean liner carrying Jewish refugees from Nazi Germany, which earned her her second Golden Globe Award for Best Supporting Actress.
+Katharine Ross subsequently appeared in the drama film Voyage of the Damned about a doomed ocean liner carrying Jewish refugees from Nazi Germany, which earned her a second Golden Globe Award for Best Supporting Actress.

 31.